ossfs-fuse/ossfs-fuse/README.md

-THIS README CONTAINS OUTDATED INFORMATION - please refer to the wiki or --help
+THIS README.md CONTAINS OUTDATED INFORMATION - please refer to the wiki or --help

 OSSFS-Fuse